 5. Phoenix OS

-Phoenix OS is a popular alternative to Chrome OS as it provides an enhanced operating system based on Android Platform, which suitable for your tablets, laptops and even desktops.
+Phoenix OS is a popular alternative to Chrome OS as it provides an enhanced operating system based on the Android Platform, which suitable for your tablets, laptops and even desktops.
 Since it’s an Android-based operating system, it features a comprehensive start menu, where you can switch between full-screen menu mode and normal it’s.

 It also provides you with means for high-efficiency multitasking, notification center and much more.
-Alongside Chromium based Stardust browser, the OS also supports popular keyboard shortcuts for better efficiency.
+Alongside Chromium-based Stardust browser, the OS also supports popular keyboard shortcuts for better efficiency.
 And the most important thing, with Phoenix OS you can use millions of Android apps and games which are readily available as an option.

 4. Nayu OS